 A regular tennis ball works just fine, but there is something about opening up that drawer and seeing this little buddy smiling back at me.

-Drawer 9 – Plastic Links
+17 – Plastic Links

 Simple plastic links.
 For new kinders, these things are like magic.
 They love to make patterns with them, see how long they get their chains or just sit there and quietly ‘link.’
-Since I will be using these for the whole year in a variety of activites, it’s great for them to get used to how they work and build that experience with them.
+Since I will be using these for the whole year in a variety of activities, it’s great for them to get used to how they work and build that experience with them.

-Drawer 10 – Fill Your Lily Pad
+22 – Fill Your Lily Pad

 I love using these tiny frogs just to have students pick them up with their pincer fingers.
 However, when I get them to use a tong to pick them up one at a time, then I’m able to give them a bit more of a challenge.
 In this game, each student has a lily pad.
 They take turns rolling the die and then placing that many frogs on their lily pad.

-Drawer 11 – Fancy Scissors and Astrobrights Papers
+23 – Fancy Scissors and Astrobrights Papers

 The only thing that could possibly make fancy scissors more fun would be bright papers to cut.
 Astrobrights papers fits that description.
 My goal is to get them engaged with cutting.
 They have such little practice and they absolutely love the different shapes and patterns that my ‘fancy’ scissors can make.
 I let them cut to their heart’s content asking only that they make their final pieces smaller than a coin.
 I use these pieces for a project for later on.

-Drawer 12-Straws and Scissors
+24-Straws and Scissors